Sector Breakdown

 And less obvious, from consumer discretionary (XLY) into Tech.

-The 25-26 September low on these charts came as heavyweights such as Apple (AAPL), Amazon (AMZN), Google (GOOGL) (NASDAQ:GOOG) bottomed, then rallied into their 'surprising' earnings beats.
+The 25-26 September low on these charts came as heavyweights such as Apple (AAPL), Amazon (AMZN), Alphabet (GOOGL) (NASDAQ:GOOG) bottomed, then rallied into their 'surprising' earnings beats.

 I'm not saying buyers knew these results in advance, but they did a great job of anticipating and positioning for them.
 That's just what good traders do.